jeremy-w/ayadn/README.md

 ## Instructions

-On Mac OS X Ruby should already be installed.
+With Mac OS X Ruby is already installed on your machine.

 Windows users: first install Ruby with [http://rubyinstaller.org](http://rubyinstaller.org), it will automatically install Rubygems.

 The app hasn't been tested on Linux yet, but it should work.

+*Ruby > 1.9.x is mandatory, if you have Ruby =< 1.8 you have to upgrade.*

 ### Step 1